On this page

 What can I do to look after my mental and emotional health?

-- Ask yourself how you are feeling regularly and react to this feeling.
+- Be mindful – Ask yourself how you are feeling regularly and react to this feeling.
 For example, I’m tired – Go rest!
 I’m bored – Do something fun!
 I’m lonely – connect with someone!
 I’m worried – Tell someone!
 I’m sad – Change something!
+Try mindfulness.

 - Get enough sleep and exercise.